Insulating a Victorian terrace in London: a practical guide

 • Installing insulation without upgrading airtightness, which reduces performance

-• Adding insulation to ceilings without protecting fire compartmentation
+• Adding insulation to ceilings without protecting fire compartmentation, which maintains the ceiling’s role as a fire barrier between floors

 • Using the wrong plaster types, which can blister or peel on traditional substrates